maks112v/confva.com/README.md

-# Turborepo starter with pnpm
+# Conference Sites Monorepo

-This is an official starter turborepo.
+This is a mono repo for all the conference sites for molodezh.

 ## What's inside?